tyg/incubator-aurora/docs/configurationtutorial.md

     Hello Tom

-We can also use mustached variables as sectional variables.
+We can also use {{}} variables as sectional variables.
 Let's say we
 have:

     {{#x}} Testing... {{/x}}